eric157/Project_WoC_7.0_Fake_Review_Detection/README.md

 # 🤖 Fake Review Detection Pipeline

 A comprehensive pipeline for text data preprocessing, feature extraction, model training, and evaluation, culminating in the selection of the best-performing model for fake review detection.
 This project leverages advanced techniques from natural language processing (NLP) and machine learning (ML).
+Additionally, it features a web scraping component to collect review data directly from the web.

+---

 ## 🗂 Table of Contents